Posted on November 13, 2019 in Rhinoplasty

-Broken noses are a common trauma in all manner of accidents involving the face due to the nose protruding farther than other facial features.
+Broken noses are a common in all manners of accidents involving the face due to the nose protruding farther than other facial features.
 Sometimes a number of broken noses can even be seen as a measure of toughness.
 But a broken nose is no small problem.
 The issues involved are not only about appearance, although that is a legitimate concern.
-Internal trauma can affect breathing, cause snoring or sleep apnea and even result in a complete nasal collapse.
+A broken nose can affect breathing, cause snoring or sleep apnea and even result in a complete nasal collapse.

 Many people may have suffered a broken nose in the past that was not treated, and the consequence was healing with some type of deformity.
 A new or later break could cause further complications, necessitating extensive repairs and treatment.
 If you have a new nasal fracture, or an old break was never repaired and is causing you problems, reconstructive rhinoplasty surgery may be needed.